 The focal point of the park is a wetland pond and art wall.
 A meandering boardwalk connects two sides of the park and a path to the prairie.
-The art wall, designed with undulating reclaimed train rails, is a historical reminder of area’s railroad use.
-Cobalt-blue art glass panels, hand painted by Herbert Dreiseitl “abstractions of lost wildlife” are cut into the rail ties.
-Paths of basalt blocks reclaimed from ship ballasts and street cobbles, create textural paths through oak-prairie habitat and over waterways.
-The coalescing of art and nature is so inspirational, people are drawn to the space for performances, weddings, photography and nature viewing.
+The art wall, designed with undulating reclaimed train rails, is a historical reminder of the area’s railroad use.
+Cobalt-blue art glass panels, hand-painted by Herbert Dreiseitl’s “abstractions of lost wildlife,” are cut into the rail ties.
+Paths of basalt blocks reclaimed from ship ballasts and street cobbles create textural paths through oak-prairie habitat and over waterways.
+The coalescing of art and nature is so inspirational; people are drawn to the space for performances, weddings, photography, and nature viewing.

-This wetland footprint, is a microcosm of what the Willamette Valley was before the settlers came to Oregon.
-Where Tanner Springs Park sits was a wetland with a lake fed by a creek meandering down from the South West hills.
+This wetland footprint is a microcosm of what the Willamette Valley was before the settlers came to Oregon.
+Tanner Springs Park sits where a wetland and lake fed by a creek meandering down from the South West hills.

-We could not tell the story of Tanner Springs Park without paying tribute to the Kalapuya people who were the stewards of the oak-prairie landscape that nurtured this area for 10,000 years.
+We could not tell Tanner Springs Park’s story without paying tribute to the Kalapuya people, who were the stewards of the oak-prairie landscape that nurtured this area for 10,000 years.
 Their use of fire and agricultural practices maintained the open habitat for the oak-prairie plants and animals to thrive in.
-Plants such as camas, wapato and oak acorns are only a few of the more than fifty plants they harvested.
-With pressure from settlers the Kalapuya rapidly declined from disease and displacement.
+Plants such as camas, wapato, and oak acorns are only a few of the more than fifty plants they harvested.
+With pressure from settlers, the Kalapuya rapidly declined from disease and displacement.
 The oak-prairie declined in tandem.
-Today fire suppression, wetland drainage, development, agriculture and exotic invasive plants have reduced the habitat to less than 10% in the Willamette Valley.
+Today fire suppression, wetland drainage, development, agriculture, and exotic invasive plants have reduced the habitat to less than 10% in the Willamette Valley.

-The plant blooms at Tanner Springs are our seasonal reminders of the love the Kalapuya gave to the land.
+The plant blooms at Tanner Springs are our seasonal reminders of the Kalapuya’s love of the land.
 In spring, camas blooms punctuate bright blue flowers across the prairie.
-In summer, wapato throws white blooms with arrow head leaves up from the pond.
-In fall, oak acorns distributed by birds and squirrels, pop up in odd, yet perfect places all across the prairie.
-They, along with other tribes, were the quintessential sustainable stewards who we have to thank for the beauty here.
+In summer, wapato throws white blooms with arrowhead leaves up from the pond.
+In fall, oak acorns distributed by birds and squirrels pop up in odd yet perfect places all across the prairie.
+Along with other tribes, they were the quintessential sustainable stewards who we have to thank for the beauty here.